bensonmayes/415-class7/_src/index.md

 layout: "page.njk"
 ---

-# This is Ben's
+# Honkai Star Rail

-This is a page that I made with eleventy.
-Or is it 11ty?
-I don't know.
+This is a sneak peak into the Game Honkai Star Rail.

 ## Pros!